Effect of Adding Guava (Psidium guajava) Epicarp Extract Flour on the Physicochemical, Textural, Colour and Sensory Properties of Frankfurters

 Received: 18 November 2020

 Accepted: 21 April 2021

-carotenoids, guava epicarp, nitrites, Frankfurt sausages, fat oxidation
+carotenoids, guava epicarp, nitrite reduction, frankfurters, fat oxidation

 Research background.
 The industrial transformation of tropical fruits, and in particular guava, generates a large quantity of by-products that are generally disposed of as organic waste.
-In said by-products a large quantity of bioactive substances is concentrated, such as carotenoids, which can be used for the partial substitution of nitrites in meat sausages without affecting their physicochemical, color and conservations characteristics.
-Although there are some studies in this regard, not carried out with guava residues, there is still a lack of research to verify this hypothesis.
-Therefore, the aim of this study was to investigate the action of the components of the guava epicarp extract on frankfurters.
+In these by-products a large quantity of bioactive substances is concentrated, such as carotenoids, which can be used for the partial substitution of nitrites in meat sausages without affecting their physicochemical, colour and conservation characteristics.
+Although there are some studies in this regard, there is still a lack of research, especially on guava residues, to verify this hypothesis.
+Therefore, the aim of this study is to investigate the influence of the components of the guava epicarp extract on the physicochemical, textural, colour and sensory properties of frankfurters.

 Experimental approach.
-Three treatments were proposed (25, 50 and 75 % replacement of guava epicarp flour extract), along with a control treatment without said extract.
-The physicochemical properties, color coordinates, and texture parameters were analyzed, and a sensory evaluation was also carried out.
+Three treatments were investigated (25, 50 and 75 % nitrite replacement with guava epicarp flour extract), along with a control treatment without the extract.
+The physicochemical properties, colour coordinates, and texture parameters were analysed, and a sensory evaluation was also carried out.
 The treatment that presented the best results was subjected to a stability analysis over 30 days.

 Results and conclusions.
-The treatment with the 25 % of guava epicarp flour extract addition showed the best results, which did not affect the coloration of the sausages or the physicochemical and textural properties.
-Likewise, during the stability analysis over time, the parameters related to fat oxidation were not affected, and the final products obtained a final residual nitrite load of (23.65±0.16) mg/kg, lower than the maximum allowed (150 mg/kg).
+The addition of 25 % guava epicarp flour extract gave the best results, since it did not affect the colouration of the sausages or their physicochemical and textural properties.
+Likewise, during the stability analysis over time, the parameters related to fat oxidation were not affected, and final products had a residual nitrite load of (23.6±0.2) mg/kg, lower than the maximum allowed (150 mg/kg).